Games for Windows – Live: Development

+Deprecation

 On March 26, 2012, Microsoft Studios announced the arrival of Age of Empires Online on Steam.
 Age of Empires Online was released on Steam on March 27, 2012.
 On April 3, 2012, Microsoft Flight was released on Steam.
 Microsoft Studios release Insanely Twisted Shadow Planet on April 17, 2012, and Toy Soldiers on April 27, 2012, in Games for Windows – LIVE.
 On April 17, 2012, Microsoft said that they continued to support the Games for Windows platform, to the rumors of the discontinuation of Games for Windows – LIVE in favor of Xbox Live on Windows.
 On April 13, 2012, Microsoft Studios release Iron Brigade, and is the first Microsoft Studios title available only on Steam.

 On August 31, 2012, Gotham City Impostors became free-to-play and dropped Games for Windows – LIVE in favor of Steamworks.
 On October 10, 2012, the Steam version of Toy Soldiers was updated to fully use Steamworks, although it still gives the option to use the original service.
 On October 16, 2012, Mark of the Ninja was the first title of Microsoft Studios to use Steamworks exclusively, instead of GfWL.
 On October 25, 2012, Deadlight became the second title of Microsoft Studios to use Steamworks exclusively.
 On November 28, 2012, Ace Combat: Assault Horizon became the first (and only) retail Games for Windows – LIVE title announced for 2013.

 On January 31, 2013, Microsoft Studios said that they "have nothing to share on the future of Games for Windows Live".
 On March 7, 2013, Microsoft Studios announced Age of Empires II: HD Edition + The Conquerors would be released exclusively on Steam.
 On April 3, 2013, Ms. Splosion Man was released by Microsoft Studios on both platforms.
 On August 9, 2013, Microsoft announced the removal of one of the most criticized limitations for the LIVE platform, the inability of simultaneously logging in on both the Xbox One and Games for Windows LIVE.